JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 While John was married, at one point he was separated from his wife.

 His wife was nice, but a tad robotic.
 John was passive agressive—and sometimes just straight out aggressive—and a bit of a drunk.
 And oh yeah, while they were married they were supposedly in an “open relationship.”
-Which pratically meant
+Which pratically meant he screwed around on her and she simply sat at home and dealt with it.

+From what we could gather about this separation, she moved out of their apartment and was now sharing a place with some other guy.
+There was no romantic involvement with the other guy; he was just a roommate.

+John still lived in their old place and that was that.

 ***